lepoco/social-messenger/readme.txt

 2. This is how the Customizer menu looks like

 == Changelog ==

+= 2.4.6 =
+1. Improved display methods according to Facebook documentation
+2. Adding a new option - delay the chat display
+3. Fixes in the code
+4. Class methods separation for greater readability

+= 2.4.5 =
+1. Hide chat on selected page

+= 2.4.4 =
+1. Improve hiding on phones
+2. New control classes allow you to open and close a chat using buttons and links that have the appropriate css

+= 2.4.3 =
+1. Fixed preload value

 = 2.4.2 =
 1. Fixed bug with welcome message